-Students are required to wear the radiation monitoring badge at all times during their clinical assignment or when required for lab procedures in the NTC radiography suite.
-Dosimeters are ordered through an outside company.
-Landauer www.landauer.com.
-Based on federal and state guidelines, radiation badge monitoring will occur throughout your career as a radiographer.

-Dosimeter companies require your name, ID number (NTC student ID is used), birthdate and gender.
+Students are required to wear radiation monitoring badges at all times during clinical and when required for lab procedures in the NTC radiography suite.
+Dosimeters are ordered through an outside company; Landauer www.landauer.com.
+Dosimeter companies require your name, ID number (NTC student ID is used), birthdate and gender at birth.
 NTC will share that data with Landauer and Aspirus Wausau Hospital Physicists to assure your Radiation Safety.
-Landauer Data Protection Statement is available for your review in the clinical class Canvas site.
-Dosimeter cost is not incurred by the student, but by our cooperative clinical partner Aspirus Wausau Hospital.
+Landauer Data Protection Statement is available for review in Canvas.
+Dosimeter cost is not incurred by the student, but by Aspirus Wausau Hospital.
 The Radiation Physicist of Aspirus Hospital will also confer with program faculty when monitoring badge reports.